Two boys are admiring a vintage car that’s been parked in the grounds of a school.

 Me: He hasn’t met this incarnation of the Doctor yet.

-Back at the transmat capsule, Tegan and Nyssa walk in on a burns victim.
-Nyssa assumes that he must be the Doctor.
+Tegan and Nyssa walk in on a burns victim in the transmat capsule.
+Nyssa immediately assumes he must be the Doctor.

 Sue: Too risky?
 You just dragged him across the floor like a sack of potatoes!

 The Brigadier and the Doctor settle down to discuss old times.
-Sadly, the Brig still doesn’t remember his adventures with the Doctor.
+Sadly, the Brig still doesn’t remember any of his adventures with the Doctor.